 All in all, if the car still has the original rod bearings then you should just do an oil analysis after every oil change / once in a year.
 If the metal traces in the oil will be higher than you will know that it’s time to change the rod bearings!

 However, after 80 000 mi you should definitely consider replacing them as a preventive maintenance to prevent further damage – the price for this starts at approximately $2 500 at an independent specialist, although with proper tools you can do it even yourself and there is no need to remove the whole engine to do this.

 But remember that if you don’t replace them then you can end up with a damaged crankshaft or with a completely destroyed engine in the worst case, so it really is better to change them preventively-at least in high mileage cars.
 While changing the rod bearings you have to clean the whole oil system!
-All the oil channels, the vanos oil pump, the vanos accumulator and so on, because if you don’t flush the oil channels then the tiny metal particles in the oil can cause various issues in the vanos system.
+All the oil channels, the vanos oil pump, the vanos accumulator and so on, because if you don’t flush the oil channels then the tiny metal particles in the oil can cause various issues in the vanos system!!

 -And the vanos–variable valve timing system, yes the vanos is another possible source of problems.
 But usually only if the owner is not able to change the oil in time.
 So it’s extremely important to change the oil after MAX.
 8 000 km !!

 Cases of faulty vanos solenoids are not uncommon + the internal vanos oil pressure line can break usually on early cars, causing internal oil leak and loss of oil pressure, so it’s good to change it preventively with the rod bearings!

 -And lastly there are cases of failed vanos high pressure oil pump usually just in early cars made to 2006, again, mostly because of long oil change intervals.
 And if this oil pump fails then it can destroy the engine, funny stuff.

-“the engine has to be smooth at idle, not rough”
+“the engine has to be very smooth at idle, not rough”